Aiven-Labs/nextjs-no-netlify/workshop-script.md

-Talk about using a separate build configuration for production and for testing, targetting different PostgreSQL and Redis instances.
+Talk about using a separate build configuration for production and for testing, targetting different PostgreSQL and Aiven for Caching instances.

 ## What's Prisma?